ryanstoner1/enzymezygotepluto/README.md

 To **run** these notebooks in **Binder** use [Pluto on Binder!](https://pluto-on-binder.glitch.me/)

-Yo can copy the *first* workbook link at
+You can copy the *first* workbook link at
 ```
 https://github.com/ryanstoner1/hybridADpluto/blob/main/enzymezygote1.jl
 ```